-Mold is commonly looked down at as more of an inconvenience or aesthetically displeasing problem.
+Mold is commonly looked down upon as more of an inconvenience or aesthetically displeasing problem.
 It’s also acknowledged as a somewhat minor hazard to people.
-Although the danger to an average adult may be considered as minor hazard, the danger to younger kids seem to be greatly underestimated.
+Although the danger to an average adult may be considered as a minor hazard, the danger to younger kids seems to be greatly underestimated.
 This post looks at the danger mold poses for the younger demographic and points to some sources of information that help in reducing the danger.

 Risk of Mold